 Skip to content

-Deep Dive into C/C++ Compilation and Linking Techniques 2: Introduction to Static and Shared Libraries
+Deep Dive into C/C++ Compilation and Linking: Part 2 — Introduction to Static and Dynamic Libraries

-Reuse is everywhere, and I believe no one would disagree.
-The reuse we discuss here is the re-utilization of code.
-We can already catch a glimpse of this in C++ programming:
+Reuse is everywhere, and I'm sure no one would disagree.
+The reuse we discuss here is the reuse of code.
+In C++ programming, we can already see a glimpse of this:

 cpp